meowc0ver/meowc0ver/COMMONISSUES.md

 Then try again.

 ## Library not loaded: /usr/lib/libSystem.B.dylib
 This usually means the fakefs wasn't created properly.
-It might be left over from a restore.
-[Restore rootfs](https://ios.cfw.guide/removing-palera1n/) and try jailbreaking again.
+It might be left over from a restore. restorerootfs and try jailbreaking again.

 ## pip error: legacy-install-failure
 - Ubuntu/Debian